pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 ## The lengendary object

-{% img/linux/WACsOperateTeletype %}
+{% img/linux/teletype.jpg %}

 Do you see this beauty in the picture?
 That's a Teletype.
-A model 15, if I'm not wrong.
-And it's easy to be, as there are countless models of Teletype, built by different companies.
-The history of Teletype finds its roots in first experimentations late 19th century, but truly begans in the 20s and find an end in the 70s, when Fax where good enough to replace them.
+A Creed & company model 7.
+And speaking about Teletype models, I can tell you that there are countless, built by different companies.
+The history of Teletype finds its roots in first experimentations late 19th century, but truly began in the 20s and find an end in the 70s, when Fax where good enough to replace them.

-A teletype is basically a machine that sends the letters you typed to the keyboard through electric signal to another machine or network, and prints (litteraly prints, on a paper!) letters received through the reception cable.
-Obviously, the differents models evolved with time to offer more features and performances:
+A teletype is basically a machine that sends the letters you typed to the keyboard through electric signal to another machine or network, and prints (literally prints, on a paper!) letters received through the reception cable.
+Obviously, the different models evolved with time to offer more features and performances:

  * Usage of _Multiplex signal_, in order to allow the usage of one physical cable to send and receive messages
  * Support of _punched card_ to send prepared messages at full speed without the need of typing them